ilmercatinodellibro/ilmercatinodellibro/README.md

 | **Application**   | All application files (excluding `node_modules`, `.git`, and logs)                    | Daily (02:00)           | 7 days    |
 | **Configuration** | Critical config files (`.env`, [Docker configs](/packages/server/docker-compose.yml)) | With application        | 7 days    |

-> ⚠️ **Note**: Insure you have `.env` configured correctly for the backup process to work.
+> ⚠️ **Note**: Ensure you have `.env` configured correctly for the backup process to work.
 The backup script will not run if the `.env` file is missing or misconfigured.

 ---